dwilches/Eagle/README.md

 # Eagle
-Public Eagle files: some devices/symbols and a plugin.
+Public Eagle files: some devices and plugins.

 ## ULPs

-OSHPark_Cost_Estimator
+- **OSHPark_Cost_Estimator**<br>
 Calculates the cost of fabricating a PCB with OSHPark

-## Devices in the Eagle LBR
+## LBRs

+The library DWM.lbr contains the following symbols with their respective packages:

 | Schematic Symbol | Description |
 | :---: | --- |